ovhlabs/knowledge-base/en/_posts/2014-11-10-manage-instances-from-command-line-using-nova.markdown

 ### Adding the ssh key

-Technically, you don't need to use an ssh key.
-On boot, nova will return an admin password.
-It is, however, both more secure and more convenient to rely on keys for authentication.

 If you already added a key through the panel, you can use it without any further configuration.

     nova --os-region-name SBG-1 keypair-list